-2 g dried sample (WI) was placed in a 250 mL Erlenmeyer flask, 2 mL alcohol was added.
-It was Stirred to moisten all particles (moistening of sample with alcohol prevents lumping on addition of acid).
-10 mL of the diluted 4N HCl was added and mixed well.
-The flask was set on the heater and reflux for 30 min. sample stirred at frequent intervals until sample was completely hydrolysed (usually 30-40 min).10 mL alcohol was added and cooled.
+2 g dried sample $(W_I)$ was placed in a 250 mL Erlenmeyer flask, two mL alcohol was added.
+It was stirred to moisten all particles (moistening of the sample with alcohol prevents lumping on the addition of acid).
+Ten mL of the diluted 4N HCl was added and mixed well.
+The flask was set on the heater and reflux for 30 min.
+The sample was stirred at frequent intervals until the sample was completely hydrolyzed (usually 30-40 min).10 mL alcohol was added and cooled.
 When the hydrolysis has taken place in a flask, transfer the digested mixture to extraction glassware.
-The flasks was rinsed and pour into the extraction tube with 25 mL diethyl ether in three portions.
-The tubes was closed with a cork and shake vigorously for 1 min.
-Add 25 mL petroleum ether and again shake vigorously for 1 min.
-Let stand until upper liquid is practically clear and Transferred as much as possible of the ether-fat solution into a pre-weighed 125 mL flask by filtering it through a funnel containing a plug of cotton packed firmly in the stem part and Allow free passage of ether into the flask before weighing the flask, dry it in drying oven at 100° C and then let cool in a desiccator and weigh (W2).
-Repeat extraction of the liquid sample remaining in tube twice using the same solvent.
-Each time, transfer the clear ether solutions through the same funnel into the same flask.
-When finished, rinse inside and outside of the funnel into the same flask.
-Evaporate solvents completely on a water bath at 80° C and dried fat in an oven at 100° C until constant weight is obtained.
-It was allowed to the flask to cool in a desiccator and weigh (W3).
+The flask was rinsed and poured into the extraction tube with 25 mL diethyl ether in three portions.
+The tubes were closed with a cork and shook vigorously for 1 min.
+25 mL petroleum ether was added and again shaken vigorously for 1 min.
+Then allowed to stand until upper liquid is practically clear and transferred as much as possible of the ether-fat solution into a pre-weighed 125 mL flask by filtering it through a funnel containing a plug of cotton packed firmly in the stem part to allow free passage of ether into the flask before weighing the flask, dried it in drying oven at $100^{\circ}$ C and then let cool in a desiccator and weighed (W2).
+Extraction of the liquid sample remaining was repeated in tube twice using the same solvent and transferred the clear ether solutions through the same funnel into the same flask.
+Afterwards, the inside and outside of the funnel were rinsed into the same flask.
+The solvent was evaporated completely in a water bath at $80^{\circ}$ C and dried fat in an oven at $100^{\circ}$ C until constant weight was obtained.
+It was allowed to the flask to cool in a desiccator and weighed (W3).